luiz158/spring-labs/readme.md

 This is because spring-boot currently uses Groovy 2.2 and Eclipse plugin supports only 2.0 (as of 20-06-2014), to make this errors disappear you need perform following steps for each project with above error :

-   1.Go to Project properties -> Groovy Compiler
+ 1. Go to Project properties -> Groovy Compiler
-   2.Set groovy compiler for project to 2.0
+ 2. Set groovy compiler for project to 2.0

 Now you are good to go :)